alcb1310/kilo-go/docs/config.md

 ```

 Each color is a list of 3 numbers that represent the red, green and blue values of the color, with values that ranges from 0 to 255.

+## Syntax Highlighting

+Instructions in how to setup syntax highlighting can be found [here](/docs/syntax.md).